DennisSchenkel/sessionminds-frontend/README.md

 Solution:<br>
 In the backend, the login view was updated and an error response for wrong login credentials was added.<br>
 In the frontend, the login modal was exchanged with a complete login page that can not close like a modal, when the form is submitted.
 Due to not closing the modal with the form, the newly created backend response was used for showing the expected error message.<br>

+**Fatal Error when selecting certain Emojis (BE & FE)**

+Issue:<br>
+When selecting certain Emojis on the tool editor form, a fatal error occurred when saving the form.<br>
+The issue came from the set max-length (10) for Emoji code in the tool modal of the backend.<br>
+Certain Emojis have a code length of more than 10.<br>

+Solution:<br>
+Increase of max-length from 10 to 20 for allowed Emoji codes in the tool model of the backend.<br>

 #### Known Unfixed Bugs